MetaCubeX/Meta-Docs/docs/config/proxy-providers/index.en.md

 Regular expressions are not supported; use `|` to separate and exclude based on node type.

-Note that the syntax for `proxy-groups` and `proxy-providers` is different.
+The `exclude-type` of the provider uses the `type` from the configuration file for exclusion